 US President Barack Obama will visit Germany in late April to attend the world's largest industrial technology trade fair and meet with Chancellor Angela Merkel.
 Advancing trans-Atlantic trade talks are on the agenda.

 Obama will attend the Hannover Messe, the world's largest industrial technology trade fair, to highlight US business and investment opportunities, the White House said Wednesday.

 "The president's participation - a first for a sitting US president - presents a unique opportunity to showcase American innovation and ingenuity and to highlight the United States as a prime investment destination," the White House said in a statement.

-Obama will also meet with Merkel, a close US ally, to discuss advancing US-European talks on atrans-Atlantic free trade and investment pact,
+Obama will also meet with Merkel, a close US ally, to discuss advancing US-European talks on a trans-Atlantic free trade and investment pact, or TTIP.

 "While in Germany, the President will address efforts to advance negotiations on the Transatlantic Trade and Investment Partnership," the White House said.